carlosdenner/GigaTalentos/DATABASE_SCHEMA.md

-# RiseMeUp Database Schema & Content Structure
+# Giga Talentos Database Schema & Content Structure

 ## Overview
-RiseMeUp uses MongoDB as its primary database with Mongoose ODM for schema definitions.
-The application follows a document-based data model designed for a talent discovery platform connecting African creators with global opportunities.
+Giga Talentos uses MongoDB as its primary database with Mongoose ODM for schema definitions.
+The application follows a document-based data model designed for a talent discovery platform connecting Brazilian entrepreneurs with mentors and opportunities in innovation and business.

 ## Database Architecture